- All-new next-generation lightweight battery and e-powertrain system raises the bar for electric bike performance, efficiency and range

-Dyrr Ardash, Senior Commercial Manager at Williams Advanced Engineering, said: “Through this innovative project, we are delivering next-generation battery technology.
+Dyrr Ardash, Senior Commercial Manager at WAE, said: “Through this innovative project, we are delivering next-generation battery technology.
 The energy density of this new battery will be a significant step forward giving the rider more power, for longer.
 And whereas existing technology limits performance at low levels of charge, our lightweight, compact solution gives the rider all of the performance all of the time – regardless of battery charge.
 It also delivers class leading range.

 “Additionally, we have pushed the limits of performance by balancing the battery for acceleration and range, with simulations modelled on track-based riding.
 In other words, as aggressive as possible.
 WAE has also designed and developed a bespoke electronic control unit combining the battery management system with the bike control functions in one package.
 A first for this market, this benefits packaging and integration whilst optimising performance and range.
 What’s more, we have also reduced mass and optimised frame position to benefit handling too.”